DiamondLightSource/daq-eclipse/README.md

-This repository is now closed and replaced with https://github.com/eclipse/scanning which is the open source project to which the repository was moving to over about a year and a half.
-The move has been compeleted please use https://github.com/eclipse/scanning.
+This repository is now closed and has been replaced with https://github.com/eclipse/scanning which is the open source project to which the repository has been moved.

-The repository exists now so that history of files is possible to see.
+This repository now exists to hold the projects which weren't moved to https://github.com/eclipse/scanning and hold the history of files.

+To use `git replace` to import this history into your current eclipse scanning repository:

+    cd scanning.git
+    git remote add project-history git://github.com/DiamondLightSource/daq-eclipse.git
+    git fetch project-history
+    git replace -g 712c0bb1fa039a203c7187240affa4ae3ddebedf f76df577dc007570d9309aadf48eaf480daf851b

+To reverse this, simply delete the replace spec:

+    git replace -d 712c0bb1fa039a203c7187240affa4ae3ddebedf

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>